 Schools of Rugby provides a context for learning inside and outside of the classroom, allowing all pupils to experience rugby, and help to improve the fitness and physical literacy of players and in turn contribute to greater educational attainment.

 The Schools of Rugby initiative was launched in the 2011/2012 season in 20 secondary schools across the Scotland.
-Six more schools started in the 2012/13 season, and we now have 20 Schools of Rugby in 2013/14..
+There are 30 Schools of Rugby in place for the 2014/15 season.

-The programme is funded through the Scottish Government’s CashBack for Communities initiative.
+The programme is funded through the Scottish Government’s CashBack for Communities initiative, and has also attracted additional funding from various local authorities, keen to see more of their schools embrace the programme.

 Approximately a quarter of a million pounds each year, from the seized proceeds of crime, is invested to create an environment where rugby makes a significant contribution to the delivery of A Curriculum for Excellence, and plays a central role in the life of the school.